 All courses taught at the School of Law have a corresponding online course on Blackboard.
 Student enrollment into a Blackboard course is directly linked to the the student registration system and is updated nightly capturing transactions processed by 12:00 AM.

-The Academic Technology Department offers a variety of support services for Blackboard.
-Documentation on Blackboard basic features is provided online, and group training sessions are offered throughout the year.
-Instructors may also schedule individual training sessions or one-on-one consultations for assistance with a particular Blackboard course or feature.
-To schedule a training session or to ask questions or provide comments, please contact
+Documentation on Blackboard basic features is provided on this page.
+Instructors may also schedule individual training sessions or consultations for assistance with a particular Blackboard course or feature.
+Please contact:

 Following is a collection of support documentation designed to help instructors and course builders use Blackboard 9.1 SP10 which has

 a new look and new tools.
 As more training documentation becomes available, this website will be updated.
 Internet Explorer version 6 or older will no longer be supported with Blackboard 9.1.
 View a list of supported

 Internet Browsers for Blackboard 9.1 SP10, our current version.

 We recommend the Google Chrome Browser for Blackboard.